charleswasaway/charleswasaway/README.md

 <p align="center">You're into Hazbin Hotel/Helluva Boss (This may seem insensitive, but I genuinely can't stand the fandom, sorry.)

+<p align="center">(My StrawPage does not have the last three things listed, so I just put them here).

 ------------------------------------------------------------------------------------------------------------------

 <p align="center">